top of page

 1. Synthesis of stimuli-responsive moieties and macromonomers for sensing and response to endogenous signals in disease and injury.

-3. Fabrication of soft, flexible platforms that provide quantitative feedback for disease surveillance and treatment.
+3. Fabrication of soft, flexible platforms that provide quantitative response through minimal functionalization of conventional materials

 Department